What is a peripheral angiogram?

-- A local anesthetic will be given to numb the needle puncture site.
+- A local anesthetic will be administered to numb the needle puncture site.

 - The doctor will inject a small amount of dye into the catheter.
-This makes the narrowed or blocked sections of your arteries show up clearly on X-rays.
+This makes the narrowed or blocked sections of your arteries appear clearly on X-rays.
 The dye may cause you to feel flushed or hot for a few seconds.

 - You will go to a recovery room for a few hours.

-- Before you leave, the nurse will give you written instructions about what to do at home.
+- Before you leave, you will get written instructions about what to do at home.

 What happens after I get home?

 - Drink lots of liquids to make up for what you missed while you were preparing for the angiogram and to help flush the dye from your body.
-For most people, this means drinking at least 6 glasses of water, juice or tea.
+For most people, this means drinking at least six glasses of water, unsweetened juice or tea.

-- You can start eating solid food and taking your regular medicines 4 to 6 hours after your angiogram.
+- You can start eating solid food and taking your regular medicines four to six hours after your angiogram.

-- Don't drive for at least 24 hours.
+- Don’t drive for at least two days.

-- The puncture site may be tender for several days, but you can probably return to your normal activities the next day.
+- The puncture site may be tender for several days, but you can probably return to most of your normal activities the next day.

 - Your doctor will get a written report of the test results to discuss with you.